nestjs/docs.nestjs.com/content/techniques/logger.md

 #### Logs with timestamps

-To enable timestamp in your application like the Nest system logging we can use the optional options `timestamp: true` when creating the logger.
+You can enable Nest like system logging by providing the optional `timestamp: true` setting when creating the logger instance.

 ```typescript
 import { Logger, Injectable } from '@nestjs/common';